Red Krayola: 1960s

 The Red Crayola was formed in Houston, Texas, by Mayo Thompson and Frederick Barthelme at the University of St. Thomas in mid-July 1966.
-Barthelme said Red Crayola was "a name we took as a sort of parody of the clever California band names of that moment, a name that had come to us while trailing down Main Street in my roofless (courtesy of the sculptor Jim Love) blue Fiat" the name was also a homage to Thompson's mother Hazel's career as an art teacher.
-After going through an array of players, the band settled on Steve Cunningham (who previously collaborated with Malachi on the 'Holy Music' album) as their bassist who in September 1966 joined the band alongside his friend Bonnie Emerson and then later Danny Schact.
-For a while this was the original lineup of the band: at that point Red Crayola was a cover band playing songs such as "Louie Louie", "The House of the Rising Sun", "Eight Miles High" and a fast version of "Hey Joe".
-Later, the band got a gig (with the help of Luana Anderson) at Mark Froman's club called Love, their main place to perform.
-They later garnered notoriety from clubs and venues as they were never booked twice.
+Thompson was inspired to form the band after a trip to Europe in 1965.
+Barthelme and Thompson initially met in 1963 and later collaborated on 16mm films which they disposed of after forming the band.
+According to Barthelme, Red Crayola was "a name we took as a sort of parody of the clever California band names of that moment, a name that had come to us while trailing down Main Street in my roofless (courtesy of the sculptor Jim Love) blue Fiat" the name was also a homage to Thompson's mother Hazel's career as an art teacher.
+After briefly playing with Fred McLain, Guy Clark, Mike Driscoll and a friend of Luana Anderson.
+The band settled on Steve Cunningham (who previously collaborated with Malachi on the 'Holy Music' album in California) as their bassist, who joined the band in September alongside his friends, female guitarist Bonnie Emerson and harmonica player Danny Schacht.